Ukraine at the 2022 World Games: Karate

 Ukraine managed to qualify 2 male and 4 female karateka, all in kumite competitions.
 Ukraine's team was the third largest team (after the host United States and Egypt).
 Kateryna Kryva and Anita Serogina qualified as medallist of the 2021 World Championships.
 Stanislav Horuna and Anzhelika Terliuga qualified through the WKF rating.
 Halyna Melnyk qualified as a continental representative.
 Ryzvan Talibov qualified as replacement athlete.
 Ukraine finished third in the medal tally in karate behind Spain and Egypt.

+Horuna competed at his second Games and won his second medal.
+Serogina competed at her third Games and won her second consecutive medal, while Kryva competed for the second time.